girder/large_image/README.rst

 Large Image |build-status| |license-badge|
 ==========================================

 As a Girder_ Plugin
 -------------------

 A Girder plugin to create, serve, and display large multiresolution images.

+Upload image files to Girder.
+If they are not already in a tiled-format, they can be converted to tiled images.
+The plugin has a variety of viewers to examine the images.

 As a stand-alone Python module